The Moonshae Trilogy

 The Moonshae Trilogy is a series of novels by Douglas Niles, set in the Forgotten Realms campaign setting.
-Darkwalker on Moonshae, the first novel in the series, was the very first Forgotten Realms novel ever published.
+Darkwalker on Moonshae, the first novel in the series, was also the first published Forgotten Realms novel.

 Plot summary

 The Moonshae Trilogy takes place on the Moonshae Isles, and involves a young prince on his way to unite all the people on the islands.